amromics/amrviz/README.md

 ### Examples

-We prepare a dataset for amrviz which from public data base.
+We prepare a dataset for amrviz which from public database.
 To download the raw data,
 ```bash
 cd examples/Kp24/raw
 ./download.sh